-On May 22, 2017, the Mules crossed over Donner Pass using Old Highway 40.
+On May 22, 2017, the Mules crossed over Donner Pass, elevation 7135′, using Old Highway 40 and over the historic Rainbow Bridge.
 We went down the grade past Donner Lake.
 Having walked about 15 miles, we came upon Donner Memorial State Park.
 It was about 4pm.
 We decided to stop for the day and Donner Memorial State Park was the obvious place to rest for the night.

 We entered the park, tied Little Girl to a lamp pole in the parking lot and went to the park’s visitor center.
 We approached the ranger behind the desk and asked if the Mules could spend the night.
 The ranger responded, “Absolutely not.
 Park regulations forbid any equestrian use inside this park.”